-Zimbabwe is located in southern African.
-The landlocked country which boasts a population of about 14.5 million people is home to diverse wildlife and popular tourist attractions like the Victoria Falls and Zambezi river.
+Zimbabwe is located in southern Africa.
+The landlocked country, which boasts a population of about 14.5 million people, is home to diverse wildlife and popular tourist attractions like the Victoria Falls and Zambezi river.
 Zimbabweans are keen on their cuisine, you’ll also find that they love peanut butter a lot.
-These are 10 Zimbabwean foods you have to try in your life time.
+They also love most things made from corn and like most of us, they also love meat.

 Sadza tops the list as one of Zimbabwe’s staple food.
-It is a corn meal that can be cooked plainly and eaten with a gravy or stew.
-It can also be cooked withy peanut butter (dovi) or margarine.
+It is a cornmeal that can be cooked plainly and eaten with a gravy or stew.
+It can also be cooked with peanut butter (dovi) or margarine.

 An outsider might cringe and flinch at the thought of having to eat worms.
 However, Mopane worms are not just any worms.
-They can deliciously crunchy when fried or cooked in stews. they are also highly nutritious and have more protein content than beef.
+They can be deliciously crunchy when fried, or cooked in stews.
+They are also highly nutritious and have more protein content than beef.

 Maheu is a popular Zim drink made from maize.
 It is made from Munya (left-over sadza).
 The low-priced drink can either be bought or home-made, either way, you will be energized and thirsty for more.